Generalized Fourier transform method for nonlinear anomalous diffusion equation: Conclusion

 \section{Conclusion}

 In this paper, a numerical method for solving the generalized nonlinear diffusion equation has been presented and validated.
-The method is based on the generalized Fourier transform and has been validated by comparing the numerical solution with analytical solution for the point source.
-The presented method may be useful to study a variety of systems involving the anomalous diffusion.
+The method is based on the generalized Fourier transform $\Phi_n$ and has been validated by comparing the numerical solution with analytical solution for the point source.
+The presented method may serve as a useful tool to study a variety of systems involving the anomalous diffusion.
 Currently, no fast transform algorithm has yet been developed for the $\Phi_n$ transform.
 This issue will be investigated in a future study.